pipeforce/pipeforce.github.io/docs/api/commands.md

 ## property.put
 ----------
 Saves the value of a property.
-The property schema must exist in advance.
+The property schema must exist in advance (no new property will be created).

 [Try online.](https://try.pipeforce.org/#/commandform?command=property.put)